CT Open: An Open-Access, Uncontaminated, Live Platform for the Open Challenge of Clinical Trial Outcome Prediction: The Design of CT Open

 Algorithm \ref{alg:decontamination} summarizes our decontamination pipeline.
 To assess its robustness, we performed an additional validation using Embase, a proprietary Elsevier database that includes biomedical literature and conference abstracts not necessarily accessible through public search.
 Because our pipeline relies entirely on publicly available information, Embase provides a useful external check for residual contamination.
 We applied this validation to all clinical trials that passed our pipeline for both the Winter 2025 and Summer 2025 benchmarks and found no trial with reported results in Embase prior to the corresponding cutoff date.
 This shows our pipeline is robust even when it can only access public information.

 We also randomly sampled 50 NCT IDs for manual review.
 For each sampled trial, one researcher conducted extensive search using Google Search with manually designed queries, coupled with GPT-5 web search, and GPT-5 Deep Research as supplements, examining more than 200 webpages per trial.
 For each trial, this process could take 2 to 4 hours.
 Our annotators confirmed that 49 of the 50 sampled NCT IDs had no reported results before their respective cutoff dates.
 Only one trial was classified as ambiguous.
 Our annotator identified a 2024 LinkedIn post by the trial’s principal investigator that included a blurry photograph of a conference poster appearing to show partial trial results.
 This single image is the only evidence available prior to the cutoff date, and, to the best of our knowledge, current LLMs are pretrained on textual data.
+To check the impact of this image, we showed that o3-mini, GPT-5, Opus 4.5 Qwen-2.5-14B and DeepSeek-Distilled-Qwen-2.5-14B have no recall of this image's information.
+GPT-5 and Opus 4.5 could not use web-search to find it.
+We asked each model to predict the trial's outcome and inspected its reasoning traces; none referenced or alluded to the poster.

-Conservatively, the decontamination pipeline achieves an accuracy of at least $98\%$.
+Nevertheless, conservatively, the decontamination pipeline achieves an accuracy of at least $98\%$.
 As a precaution, we exclude this trial and its associated questions from the test benchmarks.